 Tips For Preventing Back Pain

-While some pain is potentially out of your control without medical treatment, there are still ways you can prevent hurting your back and spine, such as having good posture and eating well.
+While some pain requires medical treatment to resolve, there are still ways you can prevent hurting your back and spine, such as having good posture, eating and sleeping well.

 Engage in Regular Exercise

 Regular exercise strengthens your back and abdomen, preventing pain, increasing mobility, and easing existing issues you may have.
 Having a strong core can relieve pressure from your back and improve your spinal alignment.
 Also, physical activity helps control your body weight and reduces any added strain on your back.

 The average adult should exercise for 150 minutes every week.
 When exercising, always be sure to maintain proper form and don’t overexert your muscles, as this can lead to injury or muscle strains.

 If you spend lots of time in a seated position, such as at work or school, having good posture can greatly relieve and prevent back pain.
 Be sure to sit up straight, switch your position often, and, if you’ve been seated for an extended period of time, get up and walk around to stretch your muscles.

 When seated, keep your feet flat on the floor and use a supportive chair.
 You may try placing a pillow between your lower back and the chair to help maintain your spine’s natural curve.
 Also, remove belongings, such as phone or wallet, from your back pockets while seated as sitting on items puts pressure on your lower back.

 While standing, try not to lean onto one foot.
 Instead, stand straight and balance your weight between both feet.

 Upgrade to a Better Mattress